Skip to content

 LLM Quick Reference

 The primary interface is MemoryManager. remember(content) stores a note with entity extraction, alias resolution, knowledge graph update, supersession check, and causal triple extraction. remember_with_extraction(content) runs the two-phase pipeline: FactExtractor distills scored facts, MemoryUpdater compares each against existing notes and applies ADD/UPDATE/DELETE/NOOP. remember_report(content) chunks long text and runs two-phase extraction per chunk. recall(query) classifies intent (factual/temporal/relational/causal/exploratory), runs BlendedRetriever with policy-weighted vector + graph scores, and returns ranked MemoryNote objects. recall_actor(name), recall_cve(id), recall_tool(name) perform fast entity-indexed lookups. synthesize(query, format) retrieves notes and produces an LLM-synthesized answer in one of four formats: direct_answer, synthesized_brief, timeline_analysis, or relationship_map. get_entity_relationships(type, value) and traverse_graph(type, value, depth) expose raw graph queries.
 Governance policies GOV-003 (data classification), GOV-007 (retention), GOV-011 (access control), and GOV-012 (audit) are enforced automatically on every operation via GovernanceValidator.
-Configuration lives in config.yaml with sections for storage, typedb, embedding, llm, extraction, retrieval, synthesis, cache, governance, and logging.
+Configuration lives in config.yaml with sections for storage, typedb, embedding, llm, extraction, retrieval, synthesis, cache, governance, logging, lance, and opencti.
 The BlendedRetriever weights vector vs. graph results using the IntentClassifier's traversal policy: factual queries favor entity lookup, relational queries favor graph BFS, exploratory queries balance both.
 Notes support supersession (old note marked superseded_by, excluded from recall) and temporal edges for timeline queries.